rnixik/selenium2php/README.md

     --class-prefix=<prefix>        Set TestCase class prefix.
     --use-hash-postfix             Add hash part to output filename --files-pattern=<pattern>      Glob pattern for input test files (*.html).
     --output-tpl=<file>            Template for result file.
-See TestExampleTpl.
+See Selenium2TestCaseTpl.

 ###Selenium2 features
 If you are going to use Selenium 2, you should know: